Breastfeeding and working

 Breastfeeding in public places is protected under the Equality Act 2010 for as long as you wish to breastfeed your baby, toddler or small child without an age restriction.
 Protection covers any public space from parks and leisure facilities to public buildings and using public transport.
 You’re also protected in shops, hotels, restaurants, hospitals, theatres and cinemas.
-Maternity Action 3 summarises the legislation regarding breastfeeding in public places in UK and provides a list of places to go for more information:
+Maternity Action is the UK’s leading charity committed to ending inequality and improving the health and well-being of pregnant women, partners and young children.
+They summarise the legislation regarding breastfeeding in public places in UK and provides a list of places to go for more information:

 If you are discriminated against you can make a complaint to the organisation who has discriminated against you and if it can’t be resolved to your satisfaction you can bring an action in a county court in England and Wales or a sheriffs court in Scotland.

 Breastfeeding in public in Scotland